Don’t Miss Top Attractions, Places to go and Things to do

 - Petrin Tower (Little Eiffel Tower).
 Sixty metres above the park, it is at number four in the top ten Prague tourist attractions but, the one with the best view of Prague.
 (100Kc entry).

 - Walk over Charles Bridge and touch the St John Nepomuk statue plate.
 This is number two on the top ten Prague tourist attractions list.
 If you are staying in the old town you’ll cross it before you get to the castle.

 - Have lunch at the Sarah Bernhardt restaurant at the Pariz Hotel or the Plzenska Czech restaurant (if you like Art Nouveau decor).
-Details of both are on the Restaurants page.

 - Number seven in the top ten Prague tourist attractions, taking a guided tour of the Jewish Quarter including the Old Jewish Cemetery.
-The Jewish Quarter is covered on two of my Prague Walking Tours.
+The Jewish Quarter is covered on two of my Living Prague Walking Tours.

 - Have at least one scenic night-time dinner especially on the river, overlooking the river or the city rooftops.

 - Take a stroll around the Imperial Gardens (Summer Only) at the rear of the Castle.

 - Visit a jazz club (my favourite is Agharta).
 My Jazz Clubs page will help you find a good place.